epics-rip/exampleCPP/ChannelArchiverService/CHANNEL_ARCHIVER_SERVICE__README.txt

 EXECUTION
 ---------
-This section describes how you start server and client sides of the hello Service.
+This section describes how you start server and client sides of the Channel Archiver Service.
 Start the server side first.

-To start the Hello World server
+To start the Channel Archiver server
 -------------------------------
  * cd to the directory containing start_server